chetana-vyas/Linear_Regression/Linear_Regression_Project_Proposal.md

 ## MVP Goal:
-Have a web scraped, cleaned with some preliminary analysis on the movie data set ready.
+1. Have a web scraped, cleaned with some preliminary analysis on the movie data set ready.
+2. Visualizations of initially built regression model.